Photograph 2 people (1 man & 1 woman) in each of the 50 United States. All 100 people need to be at least 100 years old.

-I road trip from state to state on a treasure hunt for centenarians showing up at local newspapers, churches, restaurants, chambers of commerce, assisted living facilities, anywhere… the project is a people meeting machine.
-I spend 1 or 2 days (as many as 7 so far) with each centenarian doing day-in-the-life photography and shoot some video.
+Travel to each state to meet centenarians.
+When searching show up at local newspapers, churches, restaurants, chambers of commerce, assisted living facilities, anywhere… be a people meeting machine.
+Spend 1 or 2 days (as many as 7 so far) with each centenarian doing day-in-the-life photography and shoot video if appropriate.

 Take note that a silver tsunami is upon us.
 In 2010, 35 million Americans were over 65 and by 2030, 80 million Americans will be over 65.
 That is an increase from 10 to 20% of the overall population.
-It is imperative that we decrease intergenerational estrangement and foster solutions to this extreme demographic challenge.
+It is an imperative to decrease intergenerational estrangement and activate solutions to this extreme demographic challenge.

 Know your elders better and care for them in a way that they deserve.

 100 resulting portraits of 100 centenarians will reveal what it is To Live 10,000 Years.